 CHEM& 161 General Chemistry I • 6 Cr.

 First in a three-course chemistry sequence for science and engineering students.
 The 161/162/163 series covers atomic structure, stoichiometry, solutions, gas laws, periodic law, bonding, molecular orbital theory, colligative properties, radioactivity, thermochemistry, equilibrium, acids, bases, oxidation-reduction, electrochemistry, kinetics, and simple organic chemistry.
 Courses in the series take a quantitative approach, format includes lecture, discussion, and laboratory.
-Enforced prerequisites: Completion or concurrent enrollment in MATH& 141 or higher, or placement into MATH& 142 or higher.
-Also, CHEM& 121 or 140 with a C or better (or equivalent), or by chemistry placement exam.
+Prerequisites: Completion or concurrent enrollment in MATH& 141 or higher, or placement into MATH& 142 or higher.
+Also, CHEM& 140 with a C or better (or equivalent), or by chemistry placement exam.

 For placement exam information, go to http://bellevuecollege.edu/enrollment/assessment/chemistry/